Irish Mythology: Dive into its Finest Legends and Tales

 Roles of Leprechauns in the Irish Mythology

-Leprechauns were sly creatures; they enjoyed deceiving people for the sake of getting money.
-They may enjoy spending time by themselves, but that doesn’t change their capability of dealing with others.
-The narrations in the Irish mythology include that those fairies can grant you wishes.
-The Irish mythology says that people who capture a leprechaun can have three of their wishes turn into reality.
+Leprechauns were sly creatures who enjoyed deceiving people to get money.
+Although they may enjoy spending time alone, that doesn’t change their capability to deal with others.
+Irish mythology includes narrations that fairies can grant wishes.
+For example, people who capture a leprechaun can have three of their wishes turn into reality.

 However, their sly nature enables them to elude before they do their capturer any favour.
-But, if the capturer happens to be smarter, they cannot be granted freedom until they grant the wishes of their capturer.
-The famous trick that leprechauns performed was persuading wealthy men that they hide a pot of gold.
+But, if the capturer happens to be more innovative, they cannot be granted freedom until they grant the wishes of their capturer.
+The famous trick that leprechauns performed was persuading wealthy men that they hid a pot of gold.
 Once their victim pays them for the location of the pot, they claim it’s at the end of the rainbow.

 Irish Mythology - Leprechauns